BornInBradford/javascript_library/README.md

 # javascript_library
-A library of re-usable java script code created by programmers at Born in Bradford
+A library of re-usable JavaScript code created by programmers at Born in Bradford